 What is Altbier?

-Each of these traditional brewpubs also produce a small-batch of seasonal Sticke beer.
-Offered twice a year, in January and October, you can try this legendary strong beer with an alcohol... content of 6%.
-Note that different breweries call it different thins.
-For example, Schlüssel Brewery spells it Stike and Schumacher calls it Latzenbier.
+Each of these traditional brewpubs also produces a small-batch of seasonal Sticke beer.
+Offered twice a year, in January and October, you can try this legendary strong beer with an alcohol content of 6 percent.
+Note that different breweries call it different things.
+For example, Schlüssel Brewery spells it Stike and Schumacher call it Latzenbier.

 You've been warned.
 Don't leave Dusseldorf without ordering a pint...or a few.